TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/certificates.md

 <!--more-->

-In this guide, we show you how to request a free, trusted certificate from [Let's Encrypt](https://letsencrypt.org/getting-started/), but if you already have a certificate (`cert.pem`) and a corresponding key (`key.pem`), you can also use those.
+In this guide, we request a free, trusted certificate from [Let's Encrypt](https://letsencrypt.org/getting-started/), using the built in ACME support, but if you already have a certificate (`cert.pem`) and a corresponding key (`key.pem`), you can also use those.
 For local deployments, you can set up your own Certificate Authority and issue a certificate-key pair.

 ## Automatic Certificate Management